Botang-Liao/ORA_Project/readme.md

 ### Objective Fuction

-**The objective function is minimized by: (overtime pay * overtime hours) + (base salary * number of work shifts)**.
+**The objective function is minimized by: (overtime pay * overtime hours) + (base salary * number of Crew schedules)**.
 - If the work exceeds 400 minutes, the overtime hours in the objective function will increase.
 - If an employee works for a shorter time, it is still equivalent to working for 400 minutes, and a shorter work time usually means more manpower is needed to complete the schedule, so the value of the objective function is likely to increase.
 The above two points tend to give each employee almost 400 minutes of work time.

 ## Contributing

-- The number of work shifts has decreased from 73 to 59.
+- The number of crew schedules has decreased from 73 to 59.
 - Resulting in a 25% decrease in labor costs.

 ## Future Work

 - The actual schedule can be split, but the schedule being solved for cannot be split.

-- More human-centered design, such as the rest time between two shifts, can be considered.
+- More human-centered design, such as the rest time between two crew schedules, can be considered.

 ## Release History